Latin III: Intermediate Latin

 Hammond and Amory: Please read section 14a (up through non gero) and post your results in the forum for this week.

 Grammatical review: Syntax: the structure of sentences and clauses.
-Please take quiz #12 sometime this week, and re-take it every week until you get 100% on it.

 The Punic Wars